 Many children with Down’s syndrome have some degree of hearing loss.
 Often this is caused by glue ear (a build-up of fluid in the middle ear) but there can be other causes.
-This page aims to answer questions you may have about your child's hearing.

 It’s important to find out if your child has a hearing loss as early as possible because deafness that isn’t managed or diagnosed can have a negative impact on a child’s social and language development, especially if the child also has a learning disability.